-Hedged Equity Funds.
-The Dynamic Currency Hedged International Equity Fund and Dynamic Currency Hedged International SmallCap Equity Fund (collectively, the "Dynamic Hedged Equity Funds") employ strategies to "hedge" against fluctuations in the relative value of non-U.S. currencies included in its underlying Index against the U.S. dollar.
-The Dynamic Hedged Equity Funds seek to track the performance of equity securities in foreign markets while dynamically hedging currency fluctuations in the relative value of applicable foreign currencies against the U.S. dollar using quantitative signals to determine hedge ratios on the foreign currencies.
+International Equity Funds.
+The Dynamic Currency Hedged International Equity Fund and Dynamic Currency Hedged International SmallCap Equity Fund (together, the "International Equity Funds") employ strategies to "hedge" against fluctuations in the relative value of non-U.S. currencies included in its underlying Index against the U.S. dollar.
+The International Equity Funds seek to track the performance of equity securities in foreign markets while dynamically hedging currency fluctuations in the relative value of applicable foreign currencies against the U.S. dollar using quantitative signals to determine hedge ratios on the foreign currencies.
 While currency hedging seeks to reduce or eliminate losses from currency, it can also reduce or eliminate gains from currency to the extent a currency hedge is applied at an inopportune time.